US inflation ticked up last month as some price pressures remain persistent

 Typically, the Fed cuts rates to try to stimulate the economy enough to maximize employment yet not so much as to drive inflation high.
 But the U.S. economy appears to be in solid shape.
 It grew at a brisk 2.8% annual pace in the July-September quarter, bolstered by healthy consumer spending.
 That has led some Wall Street analysts to suggest that the Fed doesn’t actually need to cut its key rate further.

-But Chair Jerome Powell has said that the central bank is seeking to “recalibrate” its rate to a lower setting, one more in line with tamer inflation.
-In addition, hiring has slowed a bit in recent months, raising the risk that the economy could weaken in the coming months.
-Additional rate cuts by the Fed could offset that risk.
+But Powell has said that the central bank is seeking to “recalibrate” its rate to a lower setting, one more in line with tamer inflation.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.